 The following commercial banks are able to provide e-CNY:

 - Agricultural Bank of China

 - Bank of China

 E-CNY Expansion in China

 Both Tecent and Alibaba have announced the integration of E-CNY on their platform, respectively WeChat pay and Alipay.
-As an additional payment option for pilot areas, WeChat pay and Alipay users can utilise the E-CNY as an alternative to pay for goods and expand E-CNY usage in the mainstream market.
+As an additional payment option for pilot areas, WeChat pay and Alipay users can utilise it as an alternative to pay for goods and expand E-CNY usage in the mainstream market.